 An agent also has implied authority to act in accordance with the customs and usages of the place where1, or the business in respect of which2, his express authority permits him to act, subject to the condition that such customs and usages must not be unreasonable, or change the essential nature of the contract of agency3.
 Where the agent is a professional person, a contract made in the ordinary course of his profession and as agent is deemed to incorporate all reasonable4 usages, rules and regulations of that profession5.

-To be recognised as such, a usage must be certain (meaning,
+To be recognised as such,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.